Victorian Solar Rebates & Government Incentives in 2022

 We will help you begin your eligibility process with a solar quote.

 Our Guides to Solar Rebates, Incentives and More

 We have a series of unique guides to solar, solar finance, batteries and more; if you are looking to do more in-depth research into solar rebates, check the below:

 1. What Are Solar STC’s?

-In this regard, the Australian government has provided incentives under the Solar Credit Program to encourage the installation of solar power systems.
+In this regard, the Australian government has provided incentives under the Solar Credit Program to encourage installing solar power systems.
 STCs or Small-scale Technology Certificates are incentives provided to small-scale energy generators.
 The most common example is the residential facilities.

 2. How To Claim STCs

 You can claim small-scale technology certificates (STCs) by assigning them at the point of sale to a registered agent like a retailer or solar installer.
 Each STC claim is unique to an installation.
-However, you can make more than one STC claim if you use different addresses for each installation.
+However, you can make more than one STC claim using different addresses for each installation.

 State-Based solar incentives in Australia offer low-interest loans, interest-free loans, free solar system installation, or free battery installation.
 The incentives are given depending on your state location.
 However, you receive solar incentives only if you are eligible.